 Illinois DUI Lawyers - Decades of Experience

-Fagan, Fagan & Davis have been DUI defense lawyers in Cook County, Lake County DUI Lawyers and DuPage County DUI Lawyers since 1980.
+We have been defending DUI lawyers in Cook County, Lake County DUI Lawyers and DuPage County DUI Lawyers since 1980.
 We even teach other attorneys how to defend DUI, and are nationally recognized as leading attorneys.
-If you're looking for a Chicago DUI lawyer, you've found us.
+If you're looking for the best Illinois or Chicago DUI lawyer, you've found us.
 We've been around a long time, and if you'd dialed 635-8200 nearly 40 years ago, you'd have reached us then just like today.

 DUI in Illinois, or drunk driving, can be charged several ways.
 It goes beyond just alcohol, and here on our site, you can learn about Illinois DUI law under 625 ILCS 5 sections 11-501(a)(1), 11-501(a)(2), 11-501(a)(3), 11-501(a)(4), 11-501(a)(5), 11-501(a)(6) and 11-501(a)(7) - all the different drunk driving statutes for our state.
 Check your citations or complaints to see which are relevant to you.
-Some counts make illegal of any amount of alcohol which impairs the driver or a blood alcohol level above 0.08, and those are more well known.
+Some counts make illegal of any amount of alcohol which impairs the driver, or a blood alcohol level above 0.08, and those are more well known.
 Illinois DUI law also includes impairment due to cannabis or marijuana, methamphetamine, cocaine, heroin, other illegal drugs and even sometime the combination of prescription drugs and alcohol.
-Impairment is often broadly defined by courts, and is often a point of contention for the skilled Illinois DUI lawyer.
+Impairment is often broadly defined by courts, and is often a point of contention for the skilled attorney.
 DUI penalties in Chicago are tough, and getting tougher every year.

 DUI can also be charged if there is any amount of illegal controlled substance in the breath, blood or urine while driving or in actual physical control of a motor vehicle.
 Current Illinois DUI cannabis law prohibits the presence of 5ng or more of THC in whole blood or 10ng of other "bodily fluids" as measured within two hours of actual physical control of a motor vehicle.